RickCogley/RCC-Hugo2015/content/post/20160329-install-node-and-hubot-on-webfaction.md

 ### Edit Procfile

-The ``Procfile`` is for when you're running Hubot on Heroku, but change the adapter now to ``hipchat``, just in case of a future migration.
+The ``Procfile`` is used when you're running Hubot on Heroku and is not needed for Webfaction.
+However, change the adapter now to ``hipchat``, just in case of a future migration.
 For Hipchat, you would edit to look like:

 {{< prism yaml >}}web: bin/hubot -a hipchat
 {{< /prism >}}